 Rhythm vs Lead Guitar: Difference and Comparison

 Rhythm and Lead Guitar create a pleasant sound that complements each other.
-However, Lead guitarists are often associated with an identifiable sound due to their distinct style.
+However, Lead guitarists are associated with an identifiable sound due to their distinct style.

 Rhythm and Lead Guitar can be played harmoniously, making chords with one another.
 Rhythm and Lead Guitar are immensely similar, yet they are different too.